Have a Fulltime Job but Want to Travel More? Here’s How You can do it Without Quitting Your Job

+Having a fulltime job and travelling can be very difficult together but I will be sharing a few tips to do so without quitting your job.
 This is the one question that I get the most from almost everyone who doesn’t know me well enough?
-Almost every single time I am away, I have someone on Facebook asking how I travel so much with a full time job especially a job in an investment bank.
-I have learnt over the years how to manage your life and work and create a balance that nourishes you.
-I won’t give a lecture on how to find the work life balance because everyone’s job is different but some of the stuff below will make it much easier.
+Almost every single time I am away, I have someone on Facebook asking how I travel so much with a full-time job especially a job in an investment bank.
+I have learnt over the years how to manage my life and work and create a balance that nourishes you.
+I won’t give a lecture on how to find the work-life balance because everyone’s job is different but some of the stuff below will make it much easier.

-I love city trips and they are the best use of a weekend.
+Another way I use to travel without quitting my job is to plan city trips and they are the best use of a weekend.
 I leave Thursday night and come back on Sunday and with just one day off I now have seen a new city, how easy is that?

 Use Bank Holidays